Inmate/Canine Educational Program

 Circle Tail is supported entirely by public contributions and receives no government funding.
 Financial support of Circle Tail is tax deductible as allowed by law.

-To sponsor an Inmate Foster Puppy/ Dog team, please print the attached form and send with your tax deductible contribution to the address printed at the bottom of the form.
+To sponsor an Inmate Foster Puppy/ Dog team, please complete the attached form and submit it with your tax deductible contribution.
 We thank you for your generosity and consideration and our puppies/ dogs thank you as well!

 Shadow, former prison trained dog, now drug detection dog!!